ShingZhanho/verbe-conjugaison-academie-francaise/README.md

 # verbe-conjugaison-académie-française

-This repository hosts a list of French verbs with their conjugations, obtained from the Académie Française's (AF) dictionary, and also the Python scripts used to generate the conjugation tables.
+This repository hosts a list of French verbs with their conjugations, obtained from the Académie française's (AF) dictionary, and also the Python scripts used to generate the conjugation tables.

 The list of verb infinitives (`infinitives.txt`) is based on the file `verbs.json` from the repository